 Lloyds / Bank of Scotland

-With Lloyds and Bank of Scotland, new businesses with an anticipated turnover of less than £3 million get 12 months of day-to-day banking for free with the Business Current Account whether you’re switching or opening a new account.
-All of the accounts have free electronic payments and simple pricing structures.
+With Lloyds and Bank of Scotland, new businesses with a turnover of less than £3 million get 12 months of day-to-day banking for free with the Business Current Account for New Businesses whether you’re switching or opening a new account.
+It has free electronic payments and simple pricing structures.
 The monthly fee will be £7 once the free banking period ends.
 Just be aware that they’re not accepting switching customers at the moment.

-You can get extra support from products like business loans, insurance, overdrafts and charge cards.
+You can get extra support from products like business loans, insurance and overdrafts.